-SECRETARY GENERAL (Raul Calin) Report to the AGM
+SECRETARY GENERAL (Raul Calin)

 As usual, this report refers strictly to the ITTF activities from January to December of 2019 and complements the report of the CEO.

 A Year of Growth

 After the important decisions taken in 2018, with the start of the ITTF constitutional reform and the adoption of the first-ever strategic plan in the ITTF's history, 2019 was an important year of growth as an institution.